Zaza language: Post-Republic Zaza literature

 Post-Republican Zaza literature developed through two branches, Turkey-centered and Europe-centered.
 During this period, the development of Zaza literature stagnated in Turkey due to long-term language and cultural bans.
 Zaza migration to European countries in the 1980s and the relatively free environment enabled the revival of Zaza literature in Europe.
 One of the works in the Zaza language written in post-Republican Turkey are two verse works written in the field of belief and fiqh in the 1940s.
 Following this work, another Mevlit containing religious subjects and stories was written by Mehamed Eli Hun in 1971.
-Zaza Divan, a 300-page manuscript consisting of Zazaki poems and odes, started to be written by Mehmet Demirbaş in 1975 and completed in 2005, is another literary work in the divan genre written in this period.
-Mevlids and sirahs of Abdulkadir Arslan (1992–1995), Kamil Pueği (1999), Muhammed Muradan (1999-2000) and Cuma Özusan (2009) are other literary works with religious content.
-Written Zaza literature is rich in mawlid and religious works, and the first written works of the language are given in these genres.
-The development of Zaza literature through magazine publishing took place through magazines published by Zazas who immigrated to Europe after 1980 and published exclusively in the Zaza language, magazines that were predominantly in the Zaza language but published multilingually, and magazines that were not in the Zaza language but included works in the Zaza language.
-Kormışkan, Tija Sodıri, Vate are magazines published entirely in Zaza language.
-Apart from these, Ayre (1985–1987), Piya (1988–1992) and Raa Zazaistani (1991), which were published as language, culture, literature and history magazines by Ebubekir Pamukçu, the leading name of Zaza nationalism, are important magazines in this period that were predominantly Zaza and published multilingually.
-Ware, ZazaPress, Pir, Raştiye, Vengê Zazaistani, Zazaki, Zerq, Desmala Sure, Waxt, Çıme are other magazines that are Zazaki-based and multilingual.
-In addition to these magazines published in European countries, Vatı (1997–1998), which is the first magazine published entirely in Zaza language and published in Turkey, and Miraz (2006) and Veng u Vaj (2008) are other important magazines published in Zaza language in Turkey.
-Magazines that are mainly published in other languages but also include works in Zaza language are magazines published in Kurdish and Turkish languages.
-Roja Newé (1963), Riya Azadi (1976), Tirêj (1979) and War (1997) are in the Kurdish language; Ermin (1991), Ateş Hırsızı (1992), Ütopya, Işkın, Munzur (2000), Bezuvar (2009) are magazines in Turkish language that include texts in Zaza language.
-Today, works in different literary genres such as poetry, stories and novels in Zaza language are published by different publishing houses in Turkey and European countries.
+Another literary work from this period is Zaza Divan, a 300-page manuscript in the divan genre consisting of Zaza poems and odes, writing was started by Mehmet Demirbaş in 1975 and completed in 2005.
+Amongst other literary works with religious content are the Mevlits and sirahs of Abdulkadir Arslan (1992–1995), Kamil Pueği (1999), Muhammed Muradan (1999–2000) and Cuma Özusan (2009).
+Written Zaza literature is rich in Mawlid and religious works, and the first written works of the language are in these genres.

+The development of Zaza literature through magazines took place after 1980 when Zazas who immigrated to Europe took to publishing magazines in the Zaza language, as well as multilingual magazines and publications not predominantly in the Zaza language but including Zaza works.
+Notable magazines originating in this period include Kormışkan, Tija Sodıri, Vate which were published solely in the Zaza language.
+Ebubekir Pamukçu, a leading name of Zaza nationalism, published the cultural magazines Ayre (1985–1987), Piya (1988–1992) and Raa Zazaistani (1991).
+Zaza emigrants in Europe have since founded Zaza-based multilingual magazines such as Ware, ZazaPress, Pir, Raştiye, Vengê Zazaistani, Zazaki, Zerq, Desmala Sure, Waxt, Çıme and Ma'z Êst.
+In addition to these, Vatı (1997–1998), was the first magazine published entirely in the Zaza language to be published in Turkey, followed by Miraz (2006) and Veng u Vaj (2008).
+Magazines that are predominantly published in another language but also include works in the Zaza language are mainly those published in both Kurdish and Turkish languages.
+Among them are Roja Newé (1963), Riya Azadi (1976), Tirêj (1979) and War (1997); followed by Ermin (1991), Ateş Hırsızı (1992), Ütopya, Işkın, Munzur (2000) and Bezuvar (2009).
+In addition to these, Vatı (1997–1998), was the first magazine published entirely in the Zaza language to be published in Turkey, followed by Miraz (2006) and Veng u Vaj (2008).
+Magazines that are mainly published in another language but also include works in the Zaza language are mainly those published in both Kurdish and Turkish languages.
+Among them are Roja Newé (1963), Riya Azadi (1976), Tirêj (1979) and War (1997); followed by Ermin (1991), Ateş Hırsızı (1992), Ütopya, Işkın, Munzur (2000) and Bezuvar (2009).
+Today, works in different literary genres such as poetry, stories and novels in the Zaza language are published by different publishing houses in Turkey and European countries.